 - Take some relief: Take over-the-counter pain relievers before pumping.
-Standard doses of ibuprofen and acetaminophen are both considered safe for moms and babies while breastfeeding (source).
+Standard doses of ibuprofen and acetaminophen are considered safe for moms and babies while breastfeeding (3).

-- Try hand expressing: If pumping with a machine is painful as well, consider hand expressing your breast milk.
-While this may take longer than pumping, you can be gentle with your hands and only press on areas that aren’t swollen.
+- Try hand expressing: If pumping with a machine is painful, consider hand expressing your breast milk.
+While this may take longer than pumping, you can be more gentle with your hands and only press on areas that aren’t swollen.

 What About A Long-Lasting Lump?

-For women, a lump in the breast automatically brings up feelings of anxiety and fear.
-You can take a deep breath in knowing mastitis does not increase your risk for breast cancer (source).
+A breast lump can automatically make women feel worried or anxious.
+You can take a deep breath in knowing mastitis does not increase your risk for breast cancer (4).

 Improving Milk Flow and Expression

-As we’ve gone over, ensuring your breast milk is moving properly is essential to preventing and treating mastitis.
+It’s essential to ensure your breast milk is moving to prevent and treat mastitis.
 Every mother is different, but there are common breastfeeding issues that keep the milk from flowing.

 1. Baby has trouble latching

 Latching is defined as the act of your baby attaching to your breast to breastfeed.
-When your baby has a proper latch, the entire nipple and good portion of your areola is covered by your baby’s mouth, with those cute little lips outturned against your skin (source).
+When your baby has a proper latch, the entire nipple and a good portion of your areola should be covered by your baby’s mouth, with those cute little lips out turned against your skin (6).